Flee-Time/F_Light/README.md

 The funds received will be used solely for the project's purposes, acquiring necessary hardware components, and supporting ongoing development efforts.

 Thank you for considering making a donation!
 I am grateful for your support.

+Thanks to all the donators for making all of this possible.
+Without your support, this project probably wouldn't see the light of day.

+* #### Donators
+  * Jamine16

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->